Permissions

 Mappings

-Mapping permissions is similar to default Active Directory permissions, but utilizing the powerful Access Level
+Mapping permissions is similar to default Active Directory permissions, but utilizes the powerful Access Level

 component to ease and enhance the delegation process.